yoanyomba123/CAP/Requirements/README.md

 # Business Steps
-1A.
-Industry Research
+1. A. Industry Research
     - Know Everything about market, competitors, and business strategy
     - Product and Customers Focused
-1B.
-Devise A Concept
+1. B. Devise A Concept
     - The Concept
         - What big problem are we solving?
         - What do you know that no one else does?